 But then, oestrogen mimics surround us.
 The average American woman has a toxin level in her blood stream four times that of her male equivalent!

-Cosmetics, from face creams to lipsticks, can all contain oestrogen mimics.
-Sodium lauryl sulphate in soaps, bubble bath, shampoos etc can increase the permeability of the skin by up to 40 per cent.
+3. Personal care, cosmetics, toiletries - Cosmetics, from face creams to lipsticks, can all contain oestrogen mimics.
+Sodium lauryl sulphate in soaps, bubble bath, shampoos etc. can increase the permeability of the skin by up to 40 per cent.
+The skin is a carrier not a barrier.
 This just allows more mimics to pass into the blood stream.
 Only recently Swedish researchers showed that three quarters of toiletry products tested contained phthalates and in particular DEHP.
 In particular perfumes, and perfumed body sprays, hairsprays and hair products were the main culprits.
 With pregnant women, these have been linked to reproductive health problems in male offspring.
 But men are not immune to this - they wash their faces with soap, use perfumed shaving foam and aftershave everyday.
 It´s easy to see how we increase our oestrogen levels.
 Men and women should ensure that they find a reputable provider of carcinogen free products for their cosmetic, toiletry and bathroom needs.

-One of the biggest sources of oestrogen is tap water in big cities where the water is recycled
+One of the biggest sources of oestrogen is in the toiletries, cosmetics and personal care products IN YOUR OWN HOME

 The sad truth is that we are just surrounded by ever increasing levels of oestrogen in the Western World.
 Hopefully this article has given you clues on how to stay clear of most.

-You may well benefit by buying the Book - ´Oestrogen the killer in our midst´ which will tell you many ways on how to reduce your oestrogen levels naturally.
+You may well benefit by buying the Book - ´Oestrogen - the killer in our midst´ which will tell you many ways on how you can reduce your personal oestrogen levels naturally.

 10 ways to reduce your oestrogen levels

 CANCERactive - leading the way in Integrative Oncology.